-VICTORIA GONZALEZ GARCIA
+IN CONVERSATION WITH VICTORIA GONZALEZ GARCIA

 Victoria González García is an Argentinian photographer currently based in Madrid.
 Born in Buenos Aires, she studied Social Communication at the University of Buenos Aires, then went on a student exchange scholarship to the Carlos III University of Madrid, Spain.
 She specialized in Photography, Film and Political and Social Video at the Complutense University of Madrid, Spain and is currently studying through distance learning for a diploma in Social Photography (The Camera as a Tool for Social Research) at the University of Buenos Aires, Argentina.
-We interviewed her for the Pictorial Mag.
+We interviewed her for The Pictorial List.

 When and how did you start getting interested in photography?